-In 4th and 5th grade theatre (spring), students focus on creating strong characters through building the actor's toolbox.
+In 4th and 5th grade theater (spring), students focus on creating strong characters through building the actor's toolbox.
 Students work on animal characters used in the spring performance and on characters from scenes they study in class.
 The class focuses on the physicality of characters, line memorization, movement, and vocalization.

-In 6th grade theatre (winter), students focus on acting skills used for scene work and monologues.
+In 6th grade theater (winter), students focus on acting skills used for scene work and monologues.
 Students may choose a scene or monologue on which to work and spend classes memorizing, rehearsing, and performing their pieces.
 Utilizing the acting technique Lucid Body, students work on building characters from a neutral place and focus on the relationship between characters.

-In the fall 7th grade theatre students take on the challenging task of performing Shakespeare.
+In the fall 7th grade theater students take on the challenging task of performing Shakespeare.
 In the beginning of the term, students gain confidence with Shakespearean English and in creating distinct physical characteristics.
 For the remainder of the term, students focus on rehearsal techniques, memorizing lines, and character development.

-In the winter 7th grade theatre students study an abridged version of a Shakespeare play.
+In the winter 7th grade theater students study an abridged version of a Shakespeare play.
 Students choose the play they want to perform, audition for roles, work on memorizing lines, and practice blocking.
 They read the script and become familiar with Shakespearean English.
 Using the acting technique Lucid Body, students work on creating characters physically different from themselves.

-In the spring 7th grade theatre students continue their study of Shakespeare.
+In the spring 7th grade theater students continue their study of Shakespeare.
 Students are provided scenes from the comedy As You Like It and translate those scenes into modern English.
 Students then memorize and rehearse their scenes, using improvisation to enhance their character creation and stage presence.
 They perform these scenes on the final days of class.

 - Community Projects Students work on a variety of projects based on the needs of the school, including setting up lighting and sound equipment in the Pavilion and installing a semi-permanent stage for performances.
 In recent years, they renovated the campus tree house, framed and sided a new woodshed, and rebuilt a root cellar under the barn.